Infinigram: Corpus-Based Language Modeling via Suffix Arrays with LLM Probability Mixing

 Infini-gram

 Concurrent work by Liu et al. (2024) presents a system also named “infini-gram” that indexes massive web corpora (5 trillion tokens) for n-gram analysis and LLM augmentation.
-Their focus is on scaling to web-scale data, while our work emphasizes the projection framework for generalization and practical domain-specific applications.
+Their focus is on scaling to web-scale data, while our work emphasizes LLM probability mixing for practical domain adaptation, persona grounding, and style transfer.

 Infinigram provides a simple, fast, and explainable approach to language modeling that complements neural methods.
-The ability to mix corpus-based probabilities with LLM outputs offers a practical alternative to fine-tuning for domain adaptation.
-Our projection framework provides a theoretical lens for understanding generalization in corpus-based models.
+The ability to mix corpus-based probabilities with LLM outputs offers a practical alternative to fine-tuning for domain adaptation, persona grounding, and style transfer.
+The byte-to-token marginalization formula makes this integration tokenizer-agnostic, working with any LLM without modification.

 Future directions include: